elasticio/api-docs/source/includes/_snapshots.md

 Parameter       | Description
 --------------- | -----------
 FLOW_ID | The ID of the Flow
-STEP_ID | ID of the Step from the specified Flow

 ### Payload Parameters
 Parameter        | Required  | Description